amyjko/foundations-of-information/chapters/managing.md

 # The economics of attention

 What determines when information management becomes necessary?
-The answer to this question goes back to some seminal work from Herb Simon, who said in (yet another) seminal work, _Designing Organizations for an Information-rich World_<simon71>:
+The answer to this question goes back to some formative work from Herb Simon, who said in his book _Designing Organizations for an Information-rich World_<simon71>:

 "
 In an information-rich world, the wealth of information means a dearth of something else: a scarcity of whatever it is that information consumes.
 What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention and a need to allocate that attention efficiently among the overabundance of information sources that might consume it.